-The Olympus Group evaluates at the end of each reporting period whether there is a significant increase in credit risk of "receivables other than trade receivables" since initial recognition.
+The Olympus Group evaluates at the end of each reporting period whether there is a significant increase in credit risk of "receivables" other than trade receivables" since initial recognition.
 When there is no significant increase in credit risk since initial recognition, the amount equal to expected credit losses for 12 months is recognized as allowance for doubtful accounts.
-When there is a significant increase in credit risk since initial recognition, the amount equal to expected credit losses for the remaining life of the financial assets is recognized as allowance for doubtful accounts.
+When there is a significant increase in credit risk since initial recognized as allowance for the remaining life of the financial assets is recognized as allowance for doubtful accounts.